katydecorah/katydecorah.github.io/code/_posts/2014-12-19-snowflaker.md

 ---
 title: Snowflaker
-category: code

 tags:
   - Sass
 image: http://i.imgur.com/yNv3nmo.gif
 codepen: zxBRKv
 redirect_from: /code/2014/12/19/snowflaker/
 ---

 <p data-height="350" data-theme-id="97" data-slug-hash="zxBRKv" data-default-tab="result" data-user="katydecorah" class='codepen'>See the Pen <a href='http://codepen.io/katydecorah/pen/zxBRKv/'>Snowflaker</a> by Katy DeCorah (<a href='http://codepen.io/katydecorah'>@katydecorah</a>) on <a href='http://codepen.io'>CodePen</a>.</p>

-I really wanted to build something last night, heck, something *seasonal*.
+I really wanted to build something last night, heck, something _seasonal_.
 Something to celebrate the fact that I'm done teaching and my free-time is katy-time.

 I decided to try a snowflake.